"My life is shaped by the urgent need to wander and observe, and my camera is my passport."

 - Private hands-on lessons that can help take your photography skills to the next level

-- How to approach locals in natural way
+- How to approach locals in a natural way

-- The secret behind travel and reportage photography
+- The secrets behind travel and reportage photography

 IN CLASS ROOM